Nightclub Accident Claims

 If it can be proven that the nightclub owner or staff were negligent and this resulted in an accident and injury to you, a claim for compensation can be made.
 The amount that is awarded will depend upon the severity of the injuries and the impact it has had on your life.

-For a free case assessment, contact our team of personal injury solicitors today.
+For a free case assessment, call 0800 678 1410 today to speak to a friendly legal adviser.
 Your consultation is provided free of charge and without obligation to proceed.
-If you do have a valid claim, our solicitors can help take your case forward on a no win no fee basis.
+If you do have a valid claim, your solicitor will take your case forward on a no win no fee basis.